Warning: technical jargon ahead

 Years before this visit, “Katherine” underwent a sympathectomy to force her cold left hand to warm aimed to relieve her CRPS pain.
 Over several years, her hand turned cold and painful again.
 She experienced periods of abnormal blood circulation, sometimes in half of her face.
 Link to External Page (6)

-A procedure called a sympathectomy killed the nerve that controls thermoregulation in her left hand such that the blood circulation could not be increased.
-After the sympathectomy, her hand became warmer with less pain.
-After a few years, it reverted to cold and painful.
+Years before her coma intervention, she had a procedure, called a sympathectomy, that killed the nerve that controls thermoregulation in her left hand.
+The aim was to force that hand to warm such that she might experience less pain.
+After a few years, her hand reverted to cold and the pain returned.

 Stellate ganglion block vs. PhotoMed’s therapy